NicoHood/HoodLoader2/Readme.md

 **A workaround is now available in *avr/* (copy to your sketchbook hardware folder).
 You can use the blink example to compile code for the 16u2 without any USB functions.**

+**Keep in mind that the Leds have inverted logic.
+Writing LOW means turn them on.
+I got stuck there for an hour...**

 Go to the [HID Project](https://github.com/NicoHood/HID) page to get the newest Arduino core library for the 16u2.

 ### How to flash/erase firmwares (.hex files) to the 16u2 with avr-dude